-The State of Florida Issues COVID-19 Updates
+The State of Florida issues COVID-19 updates

 FLORIDA OFFICE OF FINANCIAL REGULATION

-- The Office of Financial Regulation (OFR) has issued Emergency Order 2020-02 extending certain filing deadlines for Florida’s financial services providers.
+- The Office of Financial Regulation (OFR) has issued Emergency Order 2020-03 temporarily expanding the motor vehicle retail installment initial payment rule.

 - OFR has provided guidance for consumer finance businesses and professionals.